Marriage Certificate Translation Dubai — MOJ License #701

 - Translation freshness: Some authorities prefer translations completed within 3-6 months of submission

-- Visa application windows: GDRFA visa applications have processing windows—ensure your documentation is complete before initiating applications
+- Visa application windows: GDRFA visa applications have processing windows, make sure your documentation is complete before initiating applications

 - Property transactions: DLD may request recent translations for high-value transactions